-3 Area and performance requirements
+3 Area and Performance Requirements

-The table below summarizes the DAC performance requirements.
-Each requirement has its number, date of change, formulated text and the given degree of priority.
-Three degrees of priority are used: high, low and medium.
+The table below summarizes the circuit performance requirements.
+Each requirement has its number, formulated text, and the given degree of priority.
+Three degrees of priority are used: high, medium, and low.
 High is a firm requirement with no possibility of relaxation, while medium requirements can be relaxed somewhat after good motivation.

-Requirement Requirement text Priority 1 Operation frequency 700 - 1000 MHz High 2 Calibration of current source matrix Medium 3 Integrate as many system components as possible on-chip Medium 4 Design schematic and layout must be verified by simulation High 5 Simulated chip power consumption < 400 mW at max.
-High frequency 6 Chip core area < 0.150mm 2 (based on 5-6 projects per chip) High 7 Total project pin count < 10-12 (prepare to share inputs) High 8 Design technology is AMS 4-metal 0.35 um CMOS High 9 The most important system nodes should have off-chip access Low pins 10 On-chip current densities < 1mA/um High 11 All requirements fulfilled in "typical", "slow", and "fast" Medium process corners and for temperatures between 25°C and 110°C
+Requirement Requirement Text Priority 1 Operation frequency 700 - 1000 MHz 2 Calibration of current source matrix 3 Integrate as many system components as possible on-chip 4 Design schematic and layout must be verified by simulation 5 Simulated chip power consumption < 400 mW at max. frequency High 6 Chip core area < 0.150 mm 2 (based on 5-6 projects per chip) 7 Total project pin count < 10-12 (prepare to share inputs) 8 Design technology is AMS 4-metal 0.35 um CMOS High 9 The most important system nodes should have off-chip access pins High 10 On-chip current densities < 1mA/um 11 All requirements fulfilled in " typical ", " slow ", and " fast " process corners and for temperatures between 25°C and 110°C High Medium

-Figure 3.
-Schematic picture of a 3mm^2 chip with 40 generic pads four V{DD} and four V{SS} pads (total 48 pads), which will be shared between a number of projects.
+Figure 3: Schematic picture of a 3mm^2 chip with 40 generic pads four V{DD} and four V{SS} pads (total 48 pads), which will be shared between a number of projects.

-3.1 Available resources
+3.1 Available Resources